 WRONG, you see where I said *attempt* to surface for breakfast?
-Well, after a hard day of sunbathing and swim stops you’d spend your nights eating meals in all the new towns you visited & partying the nights away (there is a 5am curfew so you don’t miss the boat!)- this is where your money disappears.
+Well, after a hard day of sunbathing and swim stops, you’d spend your nights eating meals in all the new towns you visited & partying the nights away (there is a 5 am curfew, so you don’t miss the boat!)- this is where your money disappears.
 Literally.

-It’s the partying afterwards, because who doesn’t want to spend 250kn on 4 shots of tequila?
-Oh yes, thank you Dubrovnik for relieving me of that ever so weighty wallet I was carrying around!
+It’s the partying afterward because who doesn’t want to spend 250kn on four shots of tequila?
+Oh yes, thank you, Dubrovnik, for relieving me of that ever so weighty wallet I was carrying around!

-Food costs for one week: 840 HRK / $140 USD
+Food costs for one week: 840 HRK / USD 140

 It was a similar story on for almost every evening.
-In Korcula we ended the night in Boogie Jungle (or, some of us did, others were busy fighting off seasickness).
+In Korcula, we ended the night in Boogie Jungle (or, some of us did, others were busy fighting off seasickness).

-Drinks total for one week: 3,500 HRK / $590 USD
+Drinks total for one week: 3,500 HRK / USD 590

-Believe it or not, after all that hard partying, you do actually get to spend a little time in some of the places we stayed.
+Believe it or not, after all that hard-partying, you do actually get to spend a little time in some of the places we stayed.
 Everywhere we stopped, our guide would take us on an orientation walk, telling us stories about the history of places like Dubrovnik and Split, showing us boats of the rich in Hvar!
 Optional excursion choices included:

-Walking the City Walls of Dubrovnik – 100 HRK
+- Walking the City Walls of Dubrovnik – 100 HRK

-Audio Guide of Dubrovnik* – 70 HRK
+- Audio Guide of Dubrovnik* – 70 HRK

-National Park entry Mljet – 90 HRK
+- Mljet National Park entry – 90 HRK

-One day bike hire at Mljet – 50 HRK
+- One day bike hire at Mljet – 50 HRK

-Inflatable Aqua Park Makarska* – 40 HRK
+- Inflatable Aqua Park Makarska* – 40 HRK

-Omis Fortress – 15 HRK
+- Omis Fortress – 15 HRK

 * These extra’s weren’t offered by our tour company they were simply things we chose to do that I absolutely recommend!

-Excursions total for the week: 355 HRK / $ 60 USD
+Excursions total for the week: 355 HRK / USD 60

 As places to visit go, Lake Mljet was beautiful.
 Having visited Plitvice Lakes National Park last summer, I was fascinated that we got to swim in the lake!
-We followed the trail around on our bikes first, and went for a dip at the end to cool off.
+We followed the trail around on our bikes first and went for a dip at the end to cool off.
 It took half an hour to cycle each way, and it’s mostly flat.
 If you’ve not cycled for a long time, then be careful by the edge of the trail as it can be slippery.

 I’m always a fan of those nights that are supposed to be quiet but turn into a riot, and that’s how Pirate Party went down.
-In the quiet town we were in, with the tiny bar housing several hundred other passengers who were sailing Croatia from various different companies & we got back around 4,30am.
+In the quiet town, we were in, with the tiny bar housing several hundred other passengers who were sailing Croatia from various companies & we got back around 4,30am.

 Total cost for sailing Croatia: 11,120 HRK / $ 1875 USD

-Yeah, sure, here are some tips to save money sailing Croatia
+Yeah, sure, here are some tips to save money sailing Croatia.

-- Go outside of peak season and pay a bit less than I did to begin with
+- Go outside of peak season and pay a bit less than I did, to begin with

-- Eat more at lunch time & not spend so much on food during the evenings
+- Eat more at lunchtime & not spend so much on food during the evenings

 - Drink less alcohol